 - kosher salt

-Move the vegetables to the side of the pot again, and add the sausage slices.
-Saute until the edges begin to brown, then move to the side with the vegetables.
+Move the vegetables to the side of the pot and add the sausage slices to the cleared area.
+Saute until the edges begin to brown, then stir into the vegetables.

-Add 5 cups of water to the pot, and bring to a boil.
+Add 4 cups of water to the pot, and bring to a light boil.
 Reduce heat to medium-low, add the bay leaf and thyme, then cover.
 Simmer for 1 to 1 1/2 hours.

-Remove the chicken to a bowl, and cool until it can be handled.
+Transfer the chicken to a clean bowl, and let cool until it can be handled.
 Find and remove the bay leaf and thyme stem (if using fresh thyme).
 Stir in the rice, tomatoes, and shrimp.
 Slice the chicken into bite sized pieces, and add to the pot.

 When shrimp is cooked - pink and opaque - give the soup a good stir and taste.
 Add salt and/or more Creole seasoning, as desired.